knuckleswtf/scribe-docs/laravel/95-troubleshooting.md

 # Troubleshooting and Debugging
 This page contains a few tips to help you figure out what's wrong when Scribe seems to be malfunctioning.

+PS: Also check the issues labelled ["troubleshooting"](https://github.com/knuckleswtf/scribe/issues?q=is%3Aissue%20label%3Atroubleshooting) on GitHub.

 ## Update your version
 First off, try updating your installed Scribe version.
 Maybe your problem is due to a bug we've fixed in a newer release.
 You can see a list of releases and major changes on [the changelog](https://github.com/knuckleswtf/scribe/blob/master/CHANGELOG.md).
 - To see the exact installed version, run `composer show knuckleswtf/scribe`